JGarnica22/PSlab/Single_cell_RNAseq_10x/READme.md

 * R1: Read 1
 * R2: Read 2

-If you do not have your files already named this way, rename them and make sure you do not miss which is which, as file name will determine the analysis performed.
+If you do not have your files already named this way, rename them and make sure you do not mix which is which, as file name will determine the analysis performed.

 If you are working with data from CNAG you can use your project information data sheet (Excel) and add a column with the following code in order to get your sample names, then you will only need to rename your files accordingly with Cyberduck or with the `mv` command: